LeSiiN/lsn-evidence/README.md

 # lsn-evidence
     This Script was made from the evidence Code from qb-policejob!
 Please follow the Installation!

+# Features
+- Bullet casings as Evidence
+- Blood drop as Evidence
+- Fingerprint drops as Evidence
+- Bulletholes as Evidence
+- Vehicle Fragements as Evidence
+- DrawLine of the Shooting Position
+- Evidence can be checked via weapon_flashlight ( can be picked up )
+- Criminals can remove evidence
+- Also work when Player is using a Camera ( must be playing a specific animation )
+- By using the Laserpointer near a Bullethole u can see the DrawLines of each shoot
+- Evidence automatically removes after 45Min.
+(Performance thing)

+# Commands ( OPTIONAL )
+- /clearblood - Clears nearby blood drops.
+- /clearcasings - Clears nearby bullet casings.
+- /clearholes - Clears nearby Bullet Holes drops.
+- /clearfragements - Clears nearby Vehicle Fragements drops.
+- /clearscene - Clears all nearby evidence drops.
+- /takedna [id] - Takes a DNA sample from the player.

+# New Items
+- rag - Allows Criminals to delete nearby Evidence.
+- evidencecleaningkit - Allows Police Officers to remove evidence. ( No need for the commands then )
+- policepointer - Allows Police Officers to see the DrawLines.

 # Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)
 - [ox_lib](https://github.com/overextended/ox_lib/releases)